g-gualeni/QtNoid2/Common/QtNoidCommon.md

 ### Non Static Methods

-- `QStringList listPathRecursively(const QString &path, const QStringList &nameFilters)`: returns a string list with the full path of all files available under the specified path and matching the nameFilters.
-If nameFilters is empty the method collects all files.
-If path points to a file, then it also returns all its siblings.
+- `QStringList listPathRecursively(const QString &path, const QStringList &nameFilters)`: returns a string list containing the full path of all files found recursively under the specified path that match the given nameFilters.
+   If path refers to a file, the method also returns all siblings files in the same directory.

 &nbsp;